 Breast augmentation is performed with implants (see below) that can be placed under a chest muscle or over a chest muscle.
 The incision can be placed in the axilla (armpit), areola (the area surrounding the nipple), or lower breast fold.
 In general, all breast augmentations are minimally invasive procedures.
 For augmentations in which the incision is made in the armpit, an endoscope (thin tube with a small camera and light) may be used during the procedure.

 Breast implants are made up of a silicone shell filled with either saline (a salt water solution) or silicone gel.
-A woman determines her desired size by fitting trial implants.
+Women determine their desired size by fitting trial implants.
 Currently, saline filled implants are used on an unrestricted basis.
 Silicone gel filled implants, once banned by the FDA, are available only to women participating in approved studies.

 Breast augmentation is a relatively straightforward procedure.
 As with any surgery, some uncertainty and risk are expected.
 Know your concerns and expectations.
 Review the benefits, risks, and alternatives.
 Seek consultation with a board certified plastic surgeon.